jcseeley/pizza-parlor/README.md

 ## Description

 A mock pizza parlor page.
-Choose a pizza size, select your toppings, and click submit to see the price.
+Choose a pizza size, pick a crust, select your toppings, and click submit to see the price.

 ## Setup/Installation Requirements